 In order to prevent future conflicts and legal action, terminations in the United Arab Emirates must be handled in compliance with labor laws.
 Regarding termination, there are particular rules that both employers and employees must abide by:

-• Duration of notice: Unless the employment contract specifies otherwise, the parties shall have a minimum notice period of thirty days.
+- Duration of notice: Unless the employment contract specifies otherwise, the parties shall have a minimum notice period of thirty days.
 By mutual consent, the notice period may be shortened or waived.

-• Termination without notice: In situations involving major wrongdoing, such as dishonesty or a pattern of breaking workplace rules, the employer has the right to terminate an employee’s employment without giving them notice.
+- Termination without notice: In situations involving major wrongdoing, such as dishonesty or a pattern of breaking workplace rules, the employer has the right to terminate an employee’s employment without giving them notice.

-• Arbitrary dismissal: Workers may report suspected instances of arbitrary dismissal to the Ministry of Human Resources and Resettlement.
+benefits upon termination.
+Employees are entitled to end-of-service bonuses, unused vacation time, and any accumulated pay or perks when leaving the company. - Arbitrary dismissal: Workers may report suspected instances of arbitrary dismissal to the Ministry of Human Resources and Resettlement.
 Employers must give good reason for termination in order to prevent allegations of unjust dismissal.

 Dispute Resolution: